CHTC/chtc-website-source/dask.md

   than can be stored in the memory of a single average CHTC worker (more than a few GB).
 Dask can store this kind of data in "chunks" on workers and seamlessly perform calculations on the chunks in parallel.
+- You want your workflow to "scale down" to local resources.
+Being able to run your workflow locally may make developing and testing it easier.
 - You want a more interactive way of using the CHTC pool.
   The adapter package provides tools for running Jupyter Notebooks on the CHTC pool, connected to your Dask cluster.